 - Water-resistant resource cards (How-to and info cards)

 Being Prepared in the Wilderness

 While we love spending time outdoors in the wilderness, we know how quickly things can go wrong.
 That's why we're working on equipping each child with a wilderness survival kit.

-We homeschool year-round, but our summer homeschool routine looks a little different from our winter homeschool schedule.
+We homeschool year-round, but our summer homeschool routine looks slightly different from our winter homeschool schedule.
 During the summer we focus on nature studies, outdoor science, art, and survival and self-sufficiency skills like foraging, animal tracking, and gardening.

-One cool new feature introduced in April is that you can now print THiNK OUTSiDE BOXES lesson plans to organize your lessons with the kids.
+One cool feature is that you can now print Think Outside Boxes lesson plans to organize your lessons with the kids.
 Whether or not you're a homeschooling family this is a valuable resource.
 Your kids get to really learn how to use each item, and you can drive the lessons home with hands-on practice.

 Tip: Use the Vocabulary List in the lesson plan as a supplementary spelling list for a change from your regular Language Arts homeschool lesson.

 Sure, it's easy enough to grab a few items from the drug store to create a small first aid kit for your kids.
-But it's a whole lot more fun (and educational) to use the THiNK OUTSiDE BOXES First Aid Box to create an entire learning experience.
-Check out their online store and use our exclusive coupon code FIRSTBOX to save on your order.
+But it's a whole lot more fun (and educational) to use the Think Outside Boxes First Aid Box to create an entire learning experience.
+Check out their online store and use our exclusive coupon code THINK10 to save on your order.